 In 2009, major technological advances were made when Tiger Stadium added an 80-foot wide high-definition video board to the north endzone of the facility.
 Called one of the largest video boards in all of college athletics, the HD board measures 27-feet high and 80-feet wide.

 In April 2012, a new exciting era of Tiger Stadium was unveiled by Alleva.
-Construction plans call for approximately 60 suites and 3,000 club seats above the existing south end zone seats, as well as approximately 1,500 general public seats above the new suite and club seating to be completed by the 2014 season.
-The project, privately funded by Tiger Athletic Foundation, will bring the capacity of Tiger Stadium to near or above 100,000.
-Visit www.PreserveDeathValley.org for details on the project.
+Construction is well underway for 66 suites, approximately 3,000 club seats above the existing south end zone seats, as well as 1,400 general public seats above the new suite and club seating to be completed by the 2014 season.
+The project, privately funded by Tiger Athletic Foundation, will bring the capacity of Tiger Stadium to 102,321, making it the fifth-largest stadium in the nation.